tolebaeva/splab1/variants/variant01.md

 ### Variant 01
 Output the following information:

-* Top 10 referers as per the total amount of sent bytes to them
+* Top 10 referers as per the total number of bytes downloaded by them
 * Total number of bytes downloaded for each of the them
 * Percentage of bytes downloaded by each of them